Gummo: Filming

 The film was shot in some of Nashville's poorest neighborhoods.
 Producer Cary Woods comments, "we're essentially seeing the kind of poverty that we're used to seeing in Third World countries when news crews are covering famines, [but] seeing that in the heart of America."
 One small home housed fifteen people and several thousand cockroaches.
 Bugs literally crawled up and down the walls.
 Korine comments, "we had to take out stuff to be able to put the camera in the room."
 At times, the crew rebelled against filming in such conditions and Korine was forced to purchase hazmat suits for them to wear.
-Korine and Escoffier, who thought this was offensive, "wore Speedos and flip-flops just to piss them off."
+Korine and Escoffier, who thought this was offensive and disrespectful to the residents of the houses, "wore Speedos and flip-flops just to piss them off."

 Korine encouraged improvisation and spontaneity.
 To achieve this, Korine had to establish a mode of trust.
 "If an actor is a crack smoker, let him go out between takes, smoke crack, and then come back and throw his refrigerator out the window!
 Let people feel they can do whatever they want with no consequence."
 Producer Scott Macaulay commented the improvisational methods yielded deep results for everyone involved.
 "For a lot of the non-actors, you sensed that it was a very emotional experience for them, and that they were tapping into something important."
 Korine adds, "I wanted to show what it was like to sniff glue.
 I didn't want to judge anybody.
 This is why I have very little interest in working with actors.
 [Non-actors] can give you what an actor can never give you: pieces of themselves."

 On the last day of shooting, Escoffier shot the chair-wrestling kitchen scene alone with a rigged boom on his camera.
 Some people had just gotten out of prison and Korine felt the performance would be greater if he wasn't in the room.
 The crew shut all the doors and turned off all the monitors, so no one knew what was going on.
 In between takes, Korine would run in and get everyone hyped up.
 At the end of the scene there is a moment of silence where no one knows what to do next.
 Korine comments, "When I saw that in the dailies, it amazed me, because Jean Yves really captured that awkwardness, that sad silence; it was beautiful."

 Korine shot Gummo in just four weeks during the summer of 1996, most of the film being shot on the final week of production.
 This was due to the crew waiting for rain.
 The last scene shot is the one with Korine starring as a heavily intoxicated boy on a couch with a dwarf.

 Any scenes appearing to show violence against animals were simulated, sometimes using prosthetic animals.